radzionc/radzionkit/README.md

-# ReactKit - A Full-Stack Monorepo Template
+# RadzionKit - A Full-Stack Monorepo Template

-Welcome to ReactKit, your go-to solution for rapid development with React.
-ReactKit offers a comprehensive set of abstract building blocks, a rich library of beautiful components, a minimalistic color system, and flexible dark and light themes to empower your projects.
-With ReactKit, you have complete control over your code, making it a versatile choice for your next venture.
+Welcome to RadzionKit, your go-to solution for rapid development with React.
+RadzionKit offers a comprehensive set of abstract building blocks, a rich library of beautiful components, a minimalistic color system, and flexible dark and light themes to empower your projects.
+With RadzionKit, you have complete control over your code, making it a versatile choice for your next venture.
 Plus, it's set up as a monorepo, allowing you to effortlessly add new apps and packages as your project evolves.

-Check out our live showcase at [reactkit.radzion.com](https://reactkit.radzion.com) and explore our [YouTube channel](https://www.youtube.com/@radzion)for in-depth tutorials and insights into ReactKit's implementation.
+Check out our live showcase at [radzionkit.radzion.com](https://radzionkit.radzion.com) and explore our [YouTube channel](https://www.youtube.com/@radzion)for in-depth tutorials and insights into RadzionKit's implementation.

-## Getting Started with ReactKit
+## Getting Started with RadzionKit

-1. **Use ReactKit as a Template**: Begin by clicking the "Use this template" button on GitHub.
+1. **Use RadzionKit as a Template**: Begin by clicking the "Use this template" button on GitHub.
 This action will create a new monorepo with Yarn workspaces, giving you a solid foundation for your project.

 2. **Choose a Starter**:

 - **Use the demo Folder**: If you want to start with a fully functional Next.js app, check out the `demo` folder.
-It powers [reactkit.radzion.com](https://reactkit.radzion.com) and showcases all the available components.
+It powers [radzionkit.radzion.com](https://radzionkit.radzion.com) and showcases all the available components.

-- **Create a New Next.js App**: Alternatively, you can create a fresh Next.js app by following the instructions in the [following section](#adding-a-nextjs-app-to-reactkit-monorepo)
+- **Create a New Next.js App**: Alternatively, you can create a fresh Next.js app by following the instructions in the [following section](#adding-a-nextjs-app-to-radzionkit-monorepo)

-3. **Customize Your Project**: Search for all instances of `reactkit` & `ReactKit` in your codebase and replace them with your project's name.
+3. **Customize Your Project**: Search for all instances of `radzionkit` & `RadzionKit` in your codebase and replace them with your project's name.
 This step ensures that your project is uniquely yours.

 4. **Run your app**: Run `yarn` in the root of the monorepo to install all dependencies.
 Then, go to the app folder and run `yarn dev` to start your app.

-### Adding ReactKit UI & Utils to Your Monorepo
+### Adding RadzionKit UI & Utils to Your Monorepo

-1. Copy the `ui` folder from ReactKit's monorepo to your project.
+1. Copy the `ui` folder from RadzionKit's monorepo to your project.
-2. Copy the `utils` folder from ReactKit's monorepo to your project.
+2. Copy the `utils` folder from RadzionKit's monorepo to your project.
-3. Replace all instances of `reactkit` in your codebase with your project's name.
+3. Replace all instances of `radzionkit` in your codebase with your project's name.

-### Using ReactKit in a Non-Monorepo Project
+### Using RadzionKit in a Non-Monorepo Project

-1. Copy the code from the `ui` folder in ReactKit's monorepo to your project.
+1. Copy the code from the `ui` folder in RadzionKit's monorepo to your project.
-2. Copy the code from the `utils` folder in ReactKit's monorepo to your project.
+2. Copy the code from the `utils` folder in RadzionKit's monorepo to your project.
-3. Replace all instances of `@reactkit/utils` with the path to your `utils` folder within your project.
+3. Replace all instances of `@radzionkit/utils` with the path to your `utils` folder within your project.

-## Adding a Next.js App to ReactKit Monorepo
+## Adding a Next.js App to RadzionKit Monorepo

 1. Create a project